Digital Sovereignty

 Identify the critical few

 Most businesses find that three to five systems carry disproportionate dependency risk.
 These are the tools where switching difficulty is highest and business impact is greatest.
-Focus your sovereignty strategy on these.
+Focus your sovereignty strategy on these, and leave the low-risk commodity tools alone.

 3